sadiechi/research/README.md

 #### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?

+Yup, it's very frustrating.
+I thought the best idea was to just take a break.
+I do the same when I practice violin, when I come back even just 10 mins later I sound alot better.

 #### What is an IDE?

+IDE is an Integrated Development Environment, this is an application used specifically for computer programmers to develop software.

 #### What did you learn out of the Marshmallow Challenge?